YongoDavid/Demo-2024/README.md

 Need to find a way for the new properties values to show correctly in the list of properties is shown Estate website coming along well now , after sooo many tirals and errors New list of properties is now showing , just  few touhes for positioning it

+One this making this website has thought me so far is no matter how fraustrating it gets keep coming back , i will find a way by gods grace